bguilder/recipe-frankenstein/README.md

 # Recipe Frankenstein
-Find the missing ingredient for your next dish.
+Find the missing ingredient for your next dish. 🍜

-Given a meal, Recipe Frankenstein searches through multiple recipes to find what ingredients are commonly used and what ingredients you might be missing out on.
+Given a meal, Recipe Frankenstein searches through multiple recipes to find what ingredients are commonly used and what ingredients you might be missing.

 ## Prerequisites
 - Docker